 - What are your career goals?

-In this blog, we discuss how you can explain your career goals and what you want to achieve.
-We also talk about how you can use these questions to your advantage during your interview.
+This blog discusses how you can explain your career goals and what you want to achieve.
+We also discuss how you can use these questions to your advantage during your interview.
 Furthermore, read more about frequently asked job interview questions here and check our job interview preparation checklist.
 Find out everything you need to know!

 Relate your answer to the company and job that you’re applying for.
 Make sure that if you make a certain statement about a career goal, you can explain how it will contribute to your career and why you want to achieve it.

 Failing to provide a concise and effective answer is also considered a warning sign for interviewers.
 To ace job interview questions, you need to be concise and effective.
 This means that when the interviewer asks you about career goals, you provide a direct but short answer that includes only the necessary details to answer the question.

 How to Set and Communicate Realistic Career Goals